 Starting a business

-In 2006, Helen founded MyPlus Consulting, which now has a wide-ranging list of clients including Barclays, EY, JP Morgan, BP, Enterprise Rent-A-Car, Linklaters, Hogan Lovells, the Bank of England, the Civil Service and Motability.
+In 2006, Helen founded MyPlus Consulting, which now has a wide-ranging list of clients including Barclays, EY, JP Morgan, BP, Enterprise, Linklaters, Hogan Lovells, the Bank of England, the Civil Service and Motability.

 To address these issues MyPlus Consulting works with organisations to help them understand why and how their recruitment processes may be excluding talented individuals and work out what changes need to be made to ensure their recruitment processes are inclusive to all.

 “There’s a strong business case for recruiting disabled staff,” Helen says.
 “For example, it widens the pool of talent to choose from – organisations want to recruit the best talent and the best talent isn’t necessarily non-disabled.”